 What are DECs?

-A Greener Solution can provide display energy certificates for public buildings or private organisation
+As a part of our building energy assessments, A Greener Solution can provide display energy certificates for public buildings or private organisation

 Display Energy Certificates (DECs) are designed to show the energy performance of public buildings.